$800M in Ukraine aid includes howitzers, drones: White House - NewsBreak

 Pentagon Press Secretary John Kirby said “more than 120 Phoenix Ghost Tactical unmanned aerial air systems, as well as field equipment and additional spare parts” are included too.

-Kirby said the weapons package was decided in close collaboration with Ukrainian officials and is based on what embattled Eastern European nation needs now.Russia’s war in Ukraine causing global wheat shortage
+Kirby said the weapons package was decided in close collaboration with Ukrainian officials and is based on what embattled Eastern European nation needs now.Food prices soar to record levels on Ukraine war disruptions

 “This authorization is the eighth drawdown of equipment for DoD inventories for Ukraine since August of 2021,” Kirby said.